-- TA information will be posted on: http://crystal.uta.edu/~gopikrishnav/classes/2021/fall/5301/ - Notes, Supplementary material, Assignments, and other material will be posted on: Canvas
+- http://crystal.uta.edu/~gopikrishnav/classes/2023/spring/5301/ - However: Notes, Supplementary material, Assignments, and other material will be posted on: Canvas

 Description of Course Content

 The objective of this course is to provide students the basic data analysis and modeling concepts and methodologies using probability theory.
 Basic statics concepts and probability concepts will be covered.
 Fundamental data analysis and hypothesis techniques will be covered.
 Further data modeling methodologies such as Hidden Markov Models and Bayesian networks will be introduced.